BRCA Gene Mutations: A Closer Look

 It starts with DNA

-DNA is hereditary material found in people and almost all other organisms.
-Genes are made up of DNA and give instructions to make proteins.
+DNA is hereditary material found in every cell in your body.
+Genes are specific segments of DNA that are the blueprints for proteins, which play many important roles in your body.
 BRCA1 and BRCA2 are among the many genes that you inherit from your parents.

 Everyone is born with BRCA genes.
-BRCA stands for BReast CAncer susceptibility gene.
-Normally, BRCA genes prevent tumors from growing by repairing damaged DNA.
+BRCA stands for BReast CAncer gene.
+Every day, your DNA gets damaged many times.
+Normally, BRCA genes prevent tumors from occurring by repairing damaged DNA.
 When DNA is damaged, healthy BRCA genes will create proteins that help repair the DNA damage.
 This process helps maintain the stability of your cells.
+Cells that can't repair breaks in the DNA will die.

 BRCA mutations